 An introduction to public policy in the United States.
 Public policy is studied as choices made by political leaders, and governed by who does and who does not have power.
 Policy topics vary.
+1 c.u.

 GIS 224 AMERICAN FOREIGN POLICY (Also LAC 224)